0xStr0k1rch/trashPanda/README.md

                                                Happy Dumpster Diving! @str0k1rch
 ```

-trashPanda is a basic tooling/ps-script written by GPT and a coding newb (me) for newer verisons on Powershell.
+trashPanda is a basic tooling/ps-scripd written for newer verisons on Powershell.
 it's purpose perform crawling in a microsoft AD and local-PC enviroment to find interesting files, configs and whatnot.
 It searches for RegExp strings specified within the script so be happy to change the preset to
 fit your needs!.
-The tooling is intended to be used by cybersecurity professionals, Blue-Teamers and Red-Teamers alike.
+The tooling is intended to be used by cybersecurity professionals, Blue teamers and Red teamers alike.

 It's a simpler version https://github.com/SnaffCon/Snaffler which can be used even on a non domain-joined PC which Snaffler requires..